-- A. Operating and Maintenance manuals: Prior to installation, installer shall submit three (3) preliminary sets of Operation and Maintenance manuals for approval six weeks after Notice To Proceed: After Owner approval and prior to the beginning of acceptance testing, six (6) sets of the approved manuals shall be provided by the installer.
+- A. Operating and Maintenance manuals: Prior to installation, installer shall submit three (3) preliminary sets of Operation and Maintenance manuals for approval six weeks after Notice To Proceed: After Owner approval and prior to the beginning of acceptance testing, one (1) set of the approved manuals shall be provided by the installer as well as one copy on a DVD in a format approved by the Owner.
 After approval and substantial completion, the final manuals are due no more than 30 days after any punch list items are completed.
 The manuals shall include the following: - 1.
 Complete table of contents. - 2.
 Complete instructions regarding operation and maintenance of equipment.
 Included will be complete illustrated, exploded views of all assemblies, and a complete, illustrated, exploded view for identifying all system parts. - 3.
 Complete nomenclature, lead time and location of replaceable parts, OEM and installer part numbers, current cost, and source.
 If product source is another vendor, Contractor shall include name and address of other vendor. - 4.
 Copies of approved preventive maintenance plan. - 5.
-Descriptions of safety devices.
+Descriptions of safety devices. - 6.
+Safety rules, tests, and procedures, including testing of all systems and subsystems. - 7.
+Troubleshooting techniques. - 8.
+Detailed lubrication and cleaning schedule indicating weekly, monthly, quarterly, semiannual, and annual lubrication; and a description of each lubrication point, lubrication type, and specification. - 9.
+As-built drawings shall include:

-- 6. Safety rules, tests, and procedures, including testing of all systems and subsystems. - 9.
-Troubleshooting techniques. - 10.
-Detailed lubrication and cleaning schedule indicating weekly, monthly, quarterly, semiannual, and annual lubrication; and a description of each lubrication point, lubrication type, and specification.
+a) Control and schematic electrical wiring diagrams of controller, including wiring of safety devices to connections with remote indication and control panels for each elevator and group of elevators.

-11. As-built drawings shall include:
+b) Electrical layout showing placement of lighting, light switches, receptacles, light fixtures, disconnect switches, and convenience outlets in machinery and controller spaces and pits.

-- a.
-Control and schematic electrical wiring diagrams of controller, including wiring of safety devices to connections with remote indication and control panels for each elevator and group of elevators. - b.
-Electrical layout showing placement of lighting, light switches, receptacles, light fixtures, disconnect switches, and convenience outlets in machinery room and pits. - c.
-Complete detailed drawings and wiring diagram of elevator fault finding device and connection to annunciator panel. - d.
-Electronic and hard copies of ladder diagrams, logic and program.
+c) Complete detailed drawings and wiring diagram of elevator fault finding device and connection to annunciator panel.

-B. Certification:
+- d) Electronic and hard copies of ladder diagrams, logic and program. - B. Certification: - 1.
+The OEM shall provide to the owner certification, which the owner of the elevator(s) shall be provided with copies of all documents related to maintenance, safety, operations, design changes, modifications, retrofits, etc., Which relate to any part, component, equipment, system, subsystem, or material and services applicable to the elevator provided. - 2.
+All of the above referenced shall be provided by the installer as it pertains to the original installation through the end of the warranty period.

-- 1. The OEM shall provide to the owner, certification, which the owner of the elevator(s) shall be provided with copies of all documents related to maintenance, safety, operations, design changes, modifications, retrofits, etc., Which relate to any part, component, equipment, system, subsystem, or material and services applicable to the elevator provided. - 2.
-All of the above referenced shall be provided by the installer as it pertains to the original installation through the end of the warranty period. - 3.
-The referenced material shall be provided within thirty (30) days of publication or internal distribution by the OEM.
+- 3. The referenced material shall be provided within thirty (30) days of publication or internal distribution by the OEM.
 The material, even if labeled PROPRIETARY, shall be delivered to the Owner without prejudice or delay and at no additional cost. - C. Electronic material: Provide all material on CD-ROM in a format approved by the Owner. - D. Material Safety Data Sheets (MSDS) and product data sheets: Shall be submitted with an index listing each product, along with the application method of the product, approximate quantity of product per elevator, and the component the product is applied to or associated with.
 The Contractor shall allow 6 (six) weeks for review of MSDS by the Owner.

-1.07 Training
+1.07 TRAINING